Precious Metals IRA Questions and Answers

 - Question 8: What if my coins peak in value before I'm eligible to take a distribution?

 Precious metals IRAs are self-directed funds.
-You can instruct your trust company to make changes that will maximize your returns by grading one asset for another.
+You can instruct your trust company to make changes that will maximize your returns by trading one asset for another.
 Your IPM representative will track the value of your holdings just as he or she would with any other acquisition, and inform you when changes could be advantageous (please note that it is your responsibility to consider any possible tax consequences when reallocating IRA assets).

 - Question 9: Am I eligible to open a precious metals IRA?